 Energy Reduction Initiatives

-Since 2004, CDL has retrofitted all our existing commercial and industrial buildings through initiatives such as chiller plants upgrading, introduction of modern sensors to reduce lighting consumption, installation of energy-efficient lighting, and recladding of facades to reduce solar heat gain.
-These efforts have yielded an annual energy savings of around 16.8 million kilowatt hours (kWh), equivalent to more than $3.4 million in 2017.
+Since 2004, CDL has retrofitted all our existing commercial and industrial buildings through initiatives such as chiller plants upgrading, introduction of motion sensors to reduce lighting consumption, installation of energy-efficient lighting, and recladding of facades to reduce solar heat gain.
+On average, these efforts have yielded an estimated annual energy savings of around 17.6 million kWh and an equivalent of more than $4.01 million in 2018.

 |Energy Reduction Initiatives||Buildings||Savings|